riju18/SQL-NoSQL/SQL.md

     select
       emp_name
       , salary
-      , lag(salary,2,0) over(partition by dep order by emp_id) as seq  -- 1st:col, 2nd:how many previous row, 3rd: if null then 0 or custom val
+      , lag(salary,2,0) over(partition by dep order by emp_id) as seq  -- 1st:col, 2nd:how many previous row, 3rd: if null then 0 or default val
     ```

   + lead: ```next record```